BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Bryson Annual Halloween Display, 132 Cedar Lane, Seekonk, MA

 Halloween is the Bryson family’s favorite holiday, and their display has it all: tombstones, skeletons, pumpkins, lighting, fog machines, grim reapers, zombies, a skeleton horse, spiders and webs, ghosts and more!
-Come All Hallows Eve the Brysons even add creepy music, and they plan to have a mini haunted house for trick-or-treaters (with full-size candy bars!)
+Come All Hallows Eve the Brysons even add creepy music, and they plan to have an expanded haunted house this year for trick-or-treaters (with full-size candy bars!)
 The display is lit nightly from 5 to 10 p.m.

 House of the Undead, 188 Clarkson Street, Fall River, MA